Coppermine expedition: Fort Chipewyan

 The following January, Franklin, Back and Hepburn formed an advance party to head through the pine forests to Fort Chipewyan, to hire voyageurs and arrange supplies for the next leg of the expedition.
-Led by Canadian guides, the Britons, who had no experience of the harsh Canadian winters, found the journey extremely arduous.
+Led by Canadian guides, the Britons, who had no experience of the harsh winters of the region, found the journey extremely arduous.
 The constant and extreme cold froze their tea almost immediately after it had been poured, as well as the mercury in their thermometers.

 Without tents, they were grateful for snowfall, as it provided an extra layer of insulation over their blankets.
-Franklin would later write that the journey brought "a great inter-mixture of agreeable and disagreeable circumstances.
+Franklin later wrote that the journey brought "a great inter-mixture of agreeable and disagreeable circumstances.
 Could the amount of each be balanced, I suspect the latter would much preponderate."

 The advance party arrived at Fort Chipewyan in late March, having covered 857 mi in six weeks.
 Once there, Franklin found equipping his expedition far more difficult than had been anticipated.
 The harsh winter meant that food was barely available, and he had to make do with a vague promise that hunters would feed them en route, and that the chief of the Coppermine First Nations would offer assistance.

 The best voyageurs were preoccupied with the conflict between the two fur trading companies, or unwilling to risk a journey into unknown terrain, far outside their normal range and with uncertain supplies.
 Eventually, Franklin was able to recruit a team of 16 voyageurs, but most of the men fell well below the standard he desired.